I

 attached.
 This is

 needed for RTCAdapter script. https://www.elechouse.com/product/915mhz-cc1101-wireless-module/ The illustration shown on this site is labeled RF1100SE but this specific 915Mhz version is V3.1.
-This can be powered with a USB cable plugged into a USB port or directly from a 5 volt wall wart. |
+This can be powered with a USB cable plugged into a USB port (on your computer or on the WTIU itself) or directly from a 5 volt wall wart. |

 ||||||||||||||||||||||||||||||||||||